What Causes Belly Fat and How Can You Fight it?

 What causes belly fat?

 When we talk about people being overweight, we understand that they have too much fat, or perhaps, water retention, in certain parts of their body.
-For instance, this could be their abdomen, thighs, arms, back, glutes, etc.
+Some body parts that tend to store a lot of fat are the abdomen, thighs, arms, back, and glutes.

 However, one of the most common problems for middle-aged men and women is belly fat.

-There are even slender people who have belly fat, who struggle to get rid of it, despite easily losing fat in other parts of their body.
+There are even otherwise thin people who have belly fat and struggle to get rid of it, despite easily losing fat in other parts of their bodies.